 Trial drug packs will be received by pharmacy and stored on the neonatal units.
-The distribution of trial drug from the neonatal unit stock will require a completed Pack Allocation Form.
-Detailed accountability records will be maintained to document which pack of medication is dispensed to each baby.
+Detailed accountability records will be maintained using an electronic stock management system to document which pack of medication is dispensed to each baby.
 Site staff will be required to write the baby's trial number and initials on the trial pack allocated.

-Pharmacy will maintain an overall inventory of stock.
+Pharmacy will maintain an overall inventory of stock on a paper log.